Setting Up A Composite Shop

 The second way professionals control contamination is to physically separate the various procedural steps of the lamination process.
 Most companies have clean rooms where reinforcing fabrics and vacuum bagging materials are stored, cut and handled.
 These materials are generally the most expensive and easily ruined, so building the storage racks and cutting tables is well warranted.
 Grinding and finishing are also separated for obvious reasons.
 If space is not a problem, set up a third room for laminating.
 If this is not possible, double up in the grinding area.
 Just don't expect to perform both tasks simultaneously.
 The clean room should remain just that: clean.

 A comfortable and well lit work environment leads to better parts and quicker fabrication.
 A final recommendation is to build a fabric rack and cutting table for storing and handling reinforcement.
 Better yet, combine them.
 A fabric rack that has a cutting table hinged to it is a great way to save space.
 When it is not needed, the table folds up and out of the way much like a wall mounted ironing board or day bed.
 When the table is folded up it also protects the fabric from dust, UV light, and other contaminants.
 The bars of the rack can be made from closet rods or water pipe, and slipped through holes on the sides of the rack.
 Keep in mind that most reinforcements are available up to 60 inches wide.
 Your table needs to be as wide as your widest fabric.
 Fabric stored and protected in this way will have a much longer shelf-life.
+Below, you can find some of the fabric racks and work

 To some, these suggestions may appear quite obvious.
 This subject was selected to help newcomers get off to the right start, but hopefully there are some organizational hints that everyone will wish to incorporate.
 To continue to gain the amazing advantages of composites for years to come, workers must respect the materials and take certain precautions now.
 This organization actually improves the comfort of working with composite materials and the quality of the finished parts.
 Begin planning like a professional and the results will be professional as well!